PeacefullyDisturbed/burin/docs/log_records.rst

 BurinLogRecord
 --------------

-This is the default log record factory and should behave identically to :class:`logging.LogRecord`; though it is not a subclass of it.
+This is the base log record; and is not used as a log record factory.
+It is meant to be subclassed by other log records.
+No formatting is done to the message.

 All other Burin log record classes are derived from this class.

 .. autoclass:: BurinLogRecord
     :members: get_message

-    .. autoattribute:: factoryKey

 -------------------
 BurinBraceLogRecord